jarvisar/jarvisar/README.md

 # Hello, I'm [Adam Jarvis](https://jarvisar.github.io/)

-I'm a software engineer with an interest in software, web & API development.
+I'm a software engineer with an interest in software, web, & API development.

 Visit my [website](https://jarvisar.github.io/) to learn more.